mozilla-services/autograph/signer/contentsignature/README.md

     PEM format, where the first certificate is the end-entity that issued the signature, and the last certificate is the root of the PKI.
 Firefox is configured to only accept signatures from the internal PKI shared with AMO.
-This is controlled via the `security.content.signature.root_hash` preference, where
-    the value is the hexadecimal of the sha256 of the DER of the root certificate.

 When Firefox verifies a content signature, it first retrieves the X5U and checks the signature validity using the end-entity certificate, the